 In parallel with Gillan's being part of Deep Purple, he also played the lead role in Andrew Lloyd Webber's 1970 rock opera "Jesus Christ Superstar".

 After about two years in which he did not engage in music since he left "Deep Purple", Gillan formed the "Ian Gillan Band", whose style was more of jazz-fusion music.
 The band was not a success and in 1978 Gillan disbanded it and formed with keyboardist Colin Towns another band called "Gillan", which tended towards hard rock.
 The band was active until 1982, disbanding after an injury of Gillan's vocal cords, which forced him to retire and rest.

 In 2020, on the occasion of his 50 years of membership in the band, Gillan and "Deep Purple" released their 21st album Whoosh!.
-An amazing album that does not have a single weak moment, which proves that until today Gillan is still a relevant and huge singer.
+An amazing album that does not have a single weak moment, which proves that even today Gillan is still a relevant and great singer.

 Gillan also has an interesting solo career during which she has released up to day 7 albums, one of which is with Roger Glover.

 So let's wish the man a lot of good health and continued extensive musical activity.